 Why you’ll love this recipe

-- It’s a very versatile sauce, with many uses.
-Serve it on everything from Carnitas to Indian Spiced Salmon!
-See my list of serving suggestions below.
+- So versatile – chimichurri is a sauce with many uses.
+Serve it on everything from Carnitas to Indian Spiced Salmon.
+See my suggestions for How to use Chimichurri below.
 You can use this in pretty much everything – and you’ll want to!

-- This outstanding sauce takes only a handful of ingredients and is ready in minutes
+- Easy and fast – this outstanding sauce takes only a handful of ingredients and is ready in minutes

 Ingredients

-This chimichurri verde is made with fresh, simple ingredients:
+This cilantro chimichurri sauce is made with fresh, simple ingredients:

 - Fresh cilantro – cut off the thicker stems, but the small stems can be included